-The M.Phil. is a degree awarded on the successful completion of a course of directed study leading to an examination, which is normally taken after two years; as part of their coursework students must also submit a thesis (both in hard copy and on a memory stick), the regulations for which are specified under individual subject headings in the Examination Regulations.
+The M.Phil. is a degree awarded on the successful completion of a course of directed study leading to an examination, which is normally taken after two years; as part of their coursework students must also submit a thesis, the regulations for which are specified under individual subject headings in the Examination Regulations.